talhakammybond/gift-card/README.md

 # Personalized B day Site

-# I made this online GIFT CARD with SCRIMBA
+# I made this online GIFT CARD with SCRIMBA.

 ## About Scrimba